Command Line Interface

 Data usage workflow

-1. List searchable fields: vcp data search –help
+1. List searchable fields: vcp data metadata-list

 2. Survey datasets based on searchable field: vcp data summary $FIELD